akesterson/cmdarg/README.md

     cmdarg 'u:' 'source_ldap_username' 'Source (old) LDAP Username' cmdarg 'c:' 'groupmap' 'A CSV file mapping usernames to groups that they should belong to post-conversion' '' 'test -e $OPTARG'

 All arguments are OPTIONAL by default.
 An argument that has ':' on the end of its single character option, and does not specify a default value (empty string is considered "not specified"), is REQUIRED.
+The arguments can be set on the command line either via '-X' or '--Y', where X is the short option and Y is the long option.
+Example:

+    cmdarg 'r:' 'required-thing' 'Some thing I require'

+    # your_script.sh -r some_thingy
+    # your_script.sh --required-thing some_thingy

+Because cmdarg does key off of the short options, you are limited to as many unique single characters are in your character set (likely 61 - 26 lower & upper alpha, +9 numerics).

 cmdarg_info
 ===========